 5. Tax Planning

 There are a lot of tax advantages surrounding college.
-Some of the key advantages are things like saving and investing properly, taking advantage of available tax breaks, deducting student loan interest and tuition payments, and making tax-free 529 investments to help pay for college.
+Some of the key advantages are things like saving and investing properly, taking advantage of available tax breaks, deducting student loan interest and tuition payments and taking advantage of college savings plans to help pay for college.

 Tax savings probably won’t pay for college, but if you can save an extra few thousand dollars per year by doing quality tax planning and get more money for college, most families would certainly want to do that.
 So it’s important to understand your tax planning options and their prospective benefits.